Floriannue/CORApy/readme.md

 ## Task
-Your task is translate `reach: standard, reach: wrapping-free`
+Your task is to translate `ContSet`